-On January 1, 2020, The United Way of Benton & Lincoln Counties merged with the United Way of Linn County.
+On January 1, 2020, The United Way of Benton & Lincoln Counties signed a merger agreement with the United Way of Linn County to begin July 1, 2020.

-The Organization has evaluated subsequent events through January 28, 2020, which is the date the financial statements are issued.
+The Organization has evaluated subsequent events through October 11, 2021, which is the date the financial statements are issued.